 - Businesses will likely be able to receive a much larger loan under the EIDL compared to the PPP, to be used for a variety of operating expenses over a longer time period, but these loans are not forgivable.

-As additional guidance is issued we will continue to keep you updated.
+guidance is issued we will continue to keep you updated.